UUbaidd/scratch-llm-framework/README.md

-This is transformer from scratch.
-Transformer’s first step is tokenisation.
+This is llm model.
+It is almost similar to my previous uploaded repo, Transformer from scratch however this is in well organized form.
+Its readme file is almos similar to that.
+So, Transformer’s first step is tokenisation.
 In this model we use BPE (Byte Pair Encoding) tokenisation model.
 The main reason for using it is that it solves unknown , subwords, words problems which you usually face in other tokenisation models.

 **Pre Tokenisation:**